syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endhighlight %}

 {% highlight UWP %}
-//Excel To PDF conversion can be performed by referring .NET Standard 2.0 assemblies in UWP platform
+//Excel-to-PDF conversion can be performed by referring .NET Standard 2.0 assemblies in UWP platform

 using System;
 using System.Collections.Generic;